xaviero98-stack/AWS/Lab cyber vault environment/README.md

 # Lambda function

-The lambda function itself is this one:
+The lambda function provided by the lab is this one:

 ```python
 ## The CIO has instructed the cyber security team to migrate to serverless, highly decoupled ##